Do you have a grandchild in your care?

 Are you a grandparent who is raising a grandchild?
 Do you look after a grandchild for long periods of time?
 Are you thinking about doing this?
 If so, this factsheet has been written for you.

-This factsheet is not for people who do regular babysitting, for example, caring for a grandchild while the parents are working or studying.
 The information in this factsheet may also apply to other extended family members who may have a child relative in their care, for example, aunts, uncles or cousins.

 How family law applies to you